Panfilo Lacson 2022 presidential campaign: Senatorial slate

 One of their senatorial candidates, media practitioner Paolo Capino, withdrew his candidacy.
 He was substituted by former Philippine National Police chief Guillermo Eleazar, who had just retired from his post.
-Former mayor of Quezon City Herbert Bautista of NPC and Senator Sherwin Gatchalian were also part of Lacson's slate but were later removed after joining the UniTeam Alliance.
+Former mayor of Quezon City Herbert Bautista of NPC and Senator Sherwin Gatchalian were also part of Lacson's slate but were later removed after joining the UniTeam alliance.
 After Lacson's resignation from Reporma, Monsour del Rosario announced his support for Leni Robredo's presidential campaign.
-On April 4, reelectionist senator Juan Miguel Zubiri was dropped from the slate after openly endorsing the campaign of Bongbong Marcos.
+On April 4, reelectionist senator Migz Zubiri was dropped from the slate after openly endorsing the campaign of Bongbong Marcos.